-• Thunder and lightning are caused by storms or storm surges and can cause fire inside buildings or bushfires in the open.
+Thunder and lightning are caused by storm or storm surges, and can cause fire inside buildings or bush fires.

-If there is a warning alert issued by the national meteorological authority regarding storms/storms surges followed by thunder and lightning
+If there is a warning alert issued by the national meteorological authority regarding storm/storm surges followed by thunder and lightning:-

-- Listen to national radio for the alert messages or if you have an internet connection verify for any news alert on a CREDIBLE government official social media network or check for alerts received via SMS, WhatsApp etc. - Once you are informed of the alert, if you are at your accommodation establish ment contact the management immediately for guidance on what to do - · As much as possible avoid going outdoors - · Close all your doors and windows - · If you are already outdoors, avoid going underneath a tree or an open shed.
+• Listen to national radio for the alert message or if you have internet connection verify for any news alert on CREDIBLE government official social media network or check for alert received via SMS, WhatsApp etc.

+• Once you are informed of the alert, if you are at your accommodation establishment contact the management immediately for guidance on what to do.

+- As much as possible avoid going outdoors

+- Close all your doors and windows

+- If you are already outdoor, avoid going underneath a tree of an open shed.

-• DO NOT go on nature trails when a warning alert has been issued by the meteorological authority
+• Do not go on nature trails when warning alert has been issued by the meteorological authority.